RaviTriv/Linear-Regression/README.md

 In situations like these measuring `Loss` is critical.
 Loss can be defined as the difference between the expected and recieved value.
 The purposing of training models is to reduce our loss to a minimal amount.

-The formula we are using Mean Squared Error(MSE) looks something like
+The formula we are using Mean Squared Error(MSE) looks like this <br />
 $\frac{1}{N}\ \sum\_{}\(output - expected)^2 $

-We can start by calculating MSE when our `weight` and `bias` is 0.
+We can start by calculating MSE when our weight and bias are 0.

 $Loss = {(2 - 0)^2 + (5 - 0)^2 + (6 - 0)^2 + (9 - 0)^2 + (11 - 0)^2 + (14 - 0)^2 + (19- 0)^2 + (20 - 0)^2 + (21 - 0)^2 + (25 - 0)^2 \over 10}$<br />
 <br />